developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCameraManager/index.md

 	![img](../../images/MxCameraManagerTutorialImages/enable_camera_wizard.jpg)

 6. Click "Apply" and then "Finish".
-Close the Profile Wizard as you are done with the configurations that will enable back the use of Cameras on Symbol device.
+Close the Profile Wizard as you are done with the configurations that will enable back the use of Cameras on Zebra device.

 7. Run the application again.